MarioJrodas/osticket-prereqs/README.md

 - Install HeidiSQL

     - Open the osTicket installation folder and install HeidiSQL.
-    - Follow the installation steps and ensure Launch when done is checked.
+    - Follow the installation steps and click Launch when done is checked.
     - Open HeidiSQL and create a new session.

 	 - Enter: